keydotcat/keycatd/README.md

   - Currently there are no extensions for browsers but it's something I want to add.
   - Libraries to make it easy to integrate it in third party software.
   - Two factor authentication.

+# Installation instructions

+Download the latest release from [here](https://github.com/keydotcat/server/releases), generate a configuration file like [this one](https://github.com/keydotcat/server/blob/master/keycatd.toml) and run the server with `keycatd --config keycatd.toml`